 The budget of repairs and maintenance shall be based on the increment as determined by Financial Services in conjunction with the needs of the departments in terms of repairing their assets.
-This percentage shall be equal to at least 10% of the total operating budget.
+This percentage shall be equal to at least 7% of PPE.